-God's plan of salvation for the general race of Adam is to extend to each member of it, during the Millennium, the offer of eternal life upon the terms of the New Covenant sealed for all with the precious blood of the Lamb.
-But there is no suggestion anywhere that immortality, the Divine Nature, will ever be offered or granted to any except the "elect" Church of the Gospel age-the "little flock," "the Bride, the Lamb's wife."
-For the others of Adam's race the offer will be "restitution" (Acts 3: 19-21) to life and health and perfection of human nature-the same that Adam possessed as the earthly image of God before his fall from grace into sin and death.
-And when at the close of the Millennial age all the obedient of mankind shall have attained all that was lost in Adam and redeemed by Christ-then all, armed with complete knowledge and experience, and hence fully able to stand the test, will be tested severely (as was Adam), but individually (Rev. 20: 7-10), and only those found in fullest heart-sympathy, as well as in outward harmony, with God and his righteous arrangements, will be permitted to go beyond the Millennium into the everlasting future or "world [age] without end."
-All others will be destroyed in the Second Death-"destroyed from among the people."
-Acts 3: 23
+God's plan of salvation for the race of Adam is to extend to each member of it, during the Millennium, the offer of eternal life on the terms of the New Covenant sealed for all with the precious blood of the Lamb.
+But there is no suggestion anywhere that immortality, the Divine Nature, will ever be offered or given any except the "elect" Church of the Gospel age-the "Little Flock," "the Bride, the Lamb's wife."
+For the others of Adam's race the offer will be "restitution" (Acts 3:19-21) to life and health and perfection of human nature-the same as Adam possessed as the earthly image of God before his fall into sin and death.
+When at the close of the Millennial age all the obedient of men shall have attained all that was lost in Adam and redeemed by Christ, then all, armed with full knowledge and experience, hence fully able to stand the test, will be tested severely (as was Adam), but individually (Rev. 20:7-10), and only those found in fullest heartsympathy, as well as in outward harmony, with God and his righteous arrangements, will be permitted to go beyond the Millennium into the eternal future or "world [age] without end."
+All others will be destroyed in the Second Death,-"destroyed from among the people."-Acts 3:22.

-But although there shall be no more death, neither sighing nor crying, it will not be because the victors of the Millennial age will be crowned with immortality, but because, having learned to judge between right and wrong and their effects, they shall have formed characters in full accord with God and righteousness; and because they will have stood tests which will demonstrate that they would not wish to sin if the way were opened and no penalties attached.
-They will not have life in themselves, but will still be dependent upon God's provision of food, etc., for the sustenance of life.
-Compare Rev. 21: 4, 6, 8; 7: 16; Matt.
-5: 6.
+But though there shall be no more death, neither sighing nor crying, it will not be because the Millennial victors will be crowned with immortality, but because, having learned to judge between right and wrong and their effects, they shall have formed characters in full accord with God and righteousness; and because they will have stood tests that will prove that they would not wish to sin if the way were opened and no penalties attached.
+They will not have life in themselves, but will still be dependent upon God's provision of food, etc., for the sustenance of life.-Compare Rev. 21:4, 6, 8; 7:16; Matt.
+5:6.

 As the curse brought the death of mankind, so the removal of the curse means the removal of all legal objections to man's return to all the original blessings bestowed upon him in Eden.
-But man, now degraded and imperfect mentally, morally and physically, is not fit, as Adam was, to enjoy the perfections of an Eden or Paradise condition; hence the divine purpose is that in the "restitution times," during the Millennial age, mankind, whose sins have been atoned for by the death of the Lord Jesus, may be brought back by him, the Life-Giver and Deliverer, from the bondage of sin and death, to all the fulness of the perfection of the original likeness of God.
-Not only so, but the divine plan we find is that man's experience with sin shall constitute a lesson which will have an everlasting influence upon some, giving them to know, by personal experience, something of the "exceeding sinfulness of sin," and of its sure reward or penalty, death: so that when, during the Millennial age, these shall be brought to a knowledge of righteousness, truth, goodness, love, and all the graces and qualities of divine character, the willing and obedient shall know and appreciate the privilege of eternal life in a way that Father Adam never would have known it, and never could have appreciated it.
+But man, now degraded and imperfect mentally, morally and physically, is not fit, as Adam was, to enjoy the perfections of an Eden, Paradise condition; hence God's purpose is that in the "restitution times," during the Millennial age, man, whose sins have been atoned for by the death of Jesus, may be brought back by him, the Life-Giver and Deliverer, from the bondage of sin and death, to all the fullness of the perfection of the original likeness of God.
+Not only so, but God's plan we find is that man's experience with sin shall constitute a lesson that will have an everlasting influence upon some, giving them to know, by personal experience, something of the "exceeding sinfulness of sin," and of its sure reward or penalty, death: so that when, during the Millennial age, these shall be brought to a knowledge of righteousness, truth, goodness, love, and all the graces and qualities of divine character, the willing and obedient shall know and appreciate the privilege of eternal life in a way that Father Adam never would have known it, and never could have appreciated it.